multiplemonomials/multicast_expert/README.rst

 .. image:: https://app.box.com/shared/static/ftsh3tq2gvrzibhqwr26n1nvwqazcmlu.png
     :alt: Diagram of a multicast packet being sent on a network

 Of course, in practice, things are a bit more complicated -- chiefly because using multicast requires setting additional socket options whose values and formats often differ by OS.
-To that end, this library was created, so that you can multicast networking without having to mess around with low level OS stuff.
+To that end, this library was created, so that you can use multicast networking without having to mess around with low level OS stuff.
 Multicast Expert includes all the required pieces to create and use IPv4 and IPv6 multicast sockets on Windows, Mac, and Linux.

 *******************
 Multicasting Basics